monadius/vscode-hol-light/README.md

 1) `hol-light.exePaths`: array of strings.
 Default: `[]`.

     An array of paths to HOL Light startup scripts.
 A new entry to this array is automatically added when a new script is selected in a file open dialog whenever a new HOL Light terminal is created.

+1) `hol-light.path`: string.

+    Path to a HOL Light directory.
+This path is required to enable autocompletion features of this extension.

 1) `hol-light.tacticMaxLines`: number.
 Default: `30`.